danhans42/xpp_psx/README.md

  Wire up via level shifters (observe signal direction if not bidirectional).

  Alternatively cut the VCC pins to Xplorer 74HC373/74HC245 and connect to +3.3v pin on the PCB/PIO connector solder joint.
-I have done this mod, and it still works with my parallel port perfectly on my machine.
-However do this at your own risk.
+I have done this mod on a standard Xplorer (no SRAM), and it still works with my parallel port perfectly on my machine.
+However do this at your own risk!

- If you only want Xplorer64.. it uses 3.3v levels on its DB25 - so no level shiftery needed there.
+ If you only want to talk to an Xplorer64.. it uses 3.3v levels on its DB25 - so no level shiftery needed.

  Do not try and be a hero and run the rasberry pi without the +3.3v mod or level shifters..
 Pi GPIO is NOT 5v tolerant.